Last Updated on April 15, 2026 by Indoor Plant Nook

 1. Isopropyl Alcohol (70% – 91%) — The Gold Standard

-Isopropyl alcohol (IPA) is widely regarded as the most practical and effective sterilization agent for bonsai tools.
+Isopropyl alcohol (IPA) is widely regarded as the most practical and effective agent for routine bonsai tool sterilization.
 It denatures proteins in microbial cells and is effective against bacteria, fungi, and many viruses.

 How to use: